WMPasindu/ChronoKit/README.md

 # ChronoKit
-ChronoKit is a powerful and flexible date/time manipulation library that makes it easy to perform common tasks such as converting between time zones, calculating time difference, and parsing date/time strings.
-With a simple intuitive API, ChronoKit offers a wide range of features and options fro working with dates and time, making it an essential tool for any developer who needs to work with time-base data.
+ChronoKit is a powerful and flexible date/time manipulation library for Node.js.
+With an intuitive API, ChronoKit makes it easy to perform common tasks such as converting between time zones, calculating time differences, and parsing date/time strings.
+Whether you're building a web app, working with time-based data, or just need to handle dates and times in your code, ChronoKit has you covered.

 # Date/Time Manipulation Library
 A library that provides utility function with dates and time, including coverting between time zone, calculating time diference, and parsing date/time strings.